 Andy gave a talk at Middlebury College that was part of “TEDx Middlebury.”
 The video of that speech is below.

 Theologian-in-Residence: Rev. Dr. James Calvin Davis

-James Calvin Davis, author, religion professor and ethicist, initially joined the staff of the Middlebury Congregational Church as a “pastoral associate” in the fall of 2013.
+James Calvin Davis, author, religion professor, and ethicist, initially joined the staff of the Middlebury Congregational Church as a “pastoral associate” in the fall of 2013.
 In this role, James helped Andy with worship leadership, Christian education, and pastoral care as needed.
-In March 2017, Church Council agreed to change James’ title to “theologian-in-residence,” a term widely used by congregations for folks in the role James now has with us: the focus of his service to the church is on worship leadership and teaching.
+In March 2017, Church Council agreed to change James’s title to “theologian-in-residence,” a term widely used by congregations for folks in the role James now has with us: the focus of his service to the church is on worship leadership and teaching.
 James is an ordained minister in the Presbyterian Church (USA).
 In his day job, James is a professor of religion at Middlebury College, where he has taught social ethics and American religious history since 2001.
-And author of several books, his website is jamescalvindavis.com.
-James lives with his wife Elizabeth and their two sons Jae and Kisung among the farms of Shoreham.
+An author of several books, his website is jamescalvindavis.com.
+James lives with his wife Elizabeth and their two sons among the farms of Shoreham.

-Director of Children’s and Youth Ministries: Jennifer Smith
+Director of Children and Youth Ministries: Jennifer Smith

 Jennifer’s new career path at the Middlebury Congregational Church has allowed her to continue doing what she loves most, working with children of all ages in a meaningful way.
 She loves the long-term relationships she has built with the children year after year.